mmc41/VALJOGen/valjogen-processor/README.md

     defined by ConfigurationOptionKeys.
 - A templates folder which contains StringTemplate (v4) template group files.
 These are responsible for generating the actual output.

+## Logging

+Individual log files for all tests are put into target/logs directory.
+For debugging you may want to increase the logging level in src/test/resources/valjogen.properties

 ## Useful links

 - [com.google.testing.compile library](https://github.com/google/compile-testing) - For Testing of annotations processors and access to javax.lang.model.*